ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-inserting.md

 ### Demo

-You can paste the image URL directly into the editor content, and it will be automatically embedded.
+You can paste an image URL directly into the editor content, and it will be automatically embedded.

 <input class="example-input" type="text" value="https://ckeditor.com/docs/ckeditor5/latest/assets/img/malta.jpg">